Skip to content

 Access to hours for existing employees

-Employers must offer additional hours to existing qualified part-time employees until they reach 35 hours of work in a calendar week.
+Employers must offer additional hours to existing qualified part-time employees until they reach 35 hours of work in a calendar week in at least 4-hour increments.

 Covered employers